listentofaze/mm2k-border-replacer/README.md

 # MM2K Poster Border Colour Replacer

 This is a Bash script that uses ImageMagick to replace the standard white border on MM2K posters with a border color of your choice.
 The border color can be customized using a HEX color code.
-The script allows you to specify an input folder containing images, an output folder to save processed images, and optionally the border color in HEX format.
+The script allows you to specify an input folder containing images, an output folder to save processed images (Folder structure will be preserved) and optionally the border color in HEX format.
 You can also enable the script to overwrite existing files in the output folder using the `-x` flag.
+You can enable verbose mode with the -v flag to show a detailed output.

 ## Prerequisites